windf17/name-fixer/README.md

 1. Remove specified strings (if provided)
 2. Extract the last occurring number from the filename as the episode number
 3. Generate new filename format: "series-name-episode-number.extension"
-4. If no number is found in the filename, keep the original filename unchanged
+4. If no number is found in the filename, return the cleaned filename